k8sautom8/metrics-ml/Docs.md

   - Golden anomaly signals
 - **No backtest metrics or plots**
 - Respects global plot-window configuration.
 Supports per-run overrides via `--plot-history-hours` and `--plot-forecast-hours` for visual span control.
+- Plot generation is optional: use `--plot` flag to generate PNG files.
+Without `--plot`, plots are skipped for faster execution.
 - Runs continuously at the cadence specified by `--interval` (default: 15 seconds).
 Use `--interval 0` for a single-shot execution.
 - Optional alert sinks: `--alert-webhook <URL>` (POST JSON payload when actionable alerts fire) and `--pushgateway <URL>` (publish Prometheus gauges for Alertmanager).
 - Optional dataset export: `--dump-csv <DIR>` writes the training data for host/pod/disk/I/O models to the specified directory for audit or offline experimentation.